 - You might solve the problem with one call.

 - You can learn about the interworkings of the insurance product and the company itself with a series of tactical questions.

 - The representative can point the way for filing an appeal or a challenge to the appeal.

-- The representative can give you the names and contact information for the decision makers within the department and division heads within the company.
+- The representative can give you the names and contact information of the decision-makers within the department and division heads within the company.

 To get the customer service representative to work for you and provide needed information you must be respectful, polite, and charming.
 You can describe your frustration tactfully, but never get mad at the representative.
 And never, ever threaten them or the company in any way.